 The Lone Peak Tram moves at 13 mph and covers 1,450 vertical feet in just 4 minutes.
 Taking it to the top lands you at Montana’s highest scenic overlook, which offers stunning views of the surrounding mountains and wilderness as well as the chance to experience amazing and challenging skiing.

-For the 2021-22 season those with lift access products including lift tickets, Ikon and Mountain Collective passes, and select Big Sky passes will no longer have Tram access included as part of their base product.
-Tram access will now be offered as an add-on purchase tied to a specified day of use, or through a season-long Tram Pack that will offer guests a selected number of days to be used any day of the season.
+For the 2022-23 season those with lift access products including lift tickets, Ikon and Mountain Collective passes, and select Big Sky passes will not have Tram access included as part of their base product.
+Tram access is, however, available as an add-on purchase through the Autocharge option.

 For those who are committed to the high-alpine experience on Lone Peak, the Gold Pass remains the best option with unlimited, season-long access and unlimited Tram access.